Bloc67/material-awesome/README.md

-## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
+## Material driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
-Original work by ChrisTitusTech, which again was based off PapyElGringo work.
+Original work by ChrisTitusTech (again based off PapyElGringo).

 This fork is an personal version of the work by ChrisTitusTech.
-(He has since released a newer design without the leftpanel - a version I didn't find as useful as the original).
+He has since released a newer design without the leftpanel - a version I didn't find as useful as the original.

 ### Changed features